Syed-Humay0on/Obsidian/Notes/Progress/Elixir River-pod.md

 ![[dark_girl.jpg]]
 ## Basic Analogy

-whilst functions are pre-bundled and modular, they're mainly immuntable becuase immutability doesn't exist in Elixir at all.
+whilst functions are pre-bundled and modular, they're mainly immutable because immutability doesn't exist in Elixir at all.